 I’m a sucker for a well designed brand, however if it lacks concept, strategy or purpose it is elementary.
 I remember so vividly in design school fighting this truth.
 “Can’t it just be pretty?,” I would ask the professor.
 The answer, unfortunately, is no. A brand design without meaning is skin-deep, and won’t last through time.
 It has no foundation, and it will break down at the sight of the first storm.

 Rather than diving straight to the computer for design concepts, I prioritize strategy first.
 This helps inform the design and provide a strong concept.
 This process also ensures that I don’t fall victim to design trends, and instead that the final brand identity best suits the brand’s needs.

 Through choosing strategy over design, I also weed out potential clients who want a trendy logo.
 My brand identity comes with a decent price tag, which attracts businesses that are ready to invest in quality brand design, and are eager to be involved in the process.
 They recognize that strategy is crucial, and spend ample time completing the questionnaire.
 They don’t want a logo only, they are looking for a holistic brand experience that enhances their core values.

 I hope this post was useful for you, and that it helped give insight into my process!
 It is such a privilege to be an advocate for other small business, and I love creating brand identities that take my client’s businesses to the next level.

-If you are a freelancer (or thinking about it) I’ve included the exact questionnaire I use with my clients.
+If you are a freelance designer (or thinking about it) I’ve included the questionnaire sample that I use with my clients.
 You will see, it isn’t anything mind-blowing, but it does get to the heart of their brand.
 Some of the questions are standard brand design questions, and others dive in a bit deeper.
 Enjoy!